Go Rest High on That Mountain: George Jones eulogy

 On May 2, 2013, Gill performed the song with Loveless at the funeral of fellow country artist George Jones.
 At one point during the performance, Gill became too emotional to sing some of the words, but was able to complete the song by focusing primarily on his guitar playing, with Loveless stepping up to complete the back-up vocals and harmony.
 In a speech just prior to Gill's and Loveless' performance, Gill underlined their duet by stating that he always was aware of a "special anointing" in his duets with Loveless, and compared them particularly to Jones' duets with singer Melba Montgomery during the 1960s.

 77th Primetime Emmy Awards

-Thirty years after the initial release, on September 14, 2025, Gill performed the extended version with the third verse with Lainey Wilson at the 77th Primetime Emmy Awards for the "In Memoriam" segment, a moving tribute to the TV industry's recently departed stars.
+Thirty years after the initial release, on September 14, 2025, Gill performed the extended version with the third verse with Lainey Wilson at the 77th Primetime Emmy Awards for the "In Memoriam" segment, a tribute to the TV industry's recently departed stars.